 I have already mentioned what an incredible Berry year it has been for us in the Cariboo.
 Here are a few pictures of our Berry harvest.

 Raspberries are coming to an end.
 We’ve got lots of raspberries in the freezer – come late Fall, we will probably start a batch of Raspberry Saskatoon berry wine.
-We have made it once before and it is the best homemade wine we have made, hands down.
+It is the best homemade wine we have made, hands down.

 Soon I will have to get in the Berry bed and clean up the Raspberries.
 I get in there probably 3 times a season to pull the runners and weed the bed.
 I have a lot of sawdust laid down as a mulch, and it has helped a lot to keep the weeds down.